Top 5 Tips to Prevent Septic System Back-Ups

-With the current COVID-19 environment, septic tank back-ups may be more concerning than ever before.
-Septic service companies are in high-demand, more people are home adding materials to the systems limited capacity, and high amounts of disinfectants are being used, all of which are putting home septic systems to the test.
-Thankfully, there are many proactive measures you can take to prevent an untimely back-up.
+According to the EPA, about 1 in 5 US homes depend on septic systems, and with the uptick in professionals working from home, septic tank maintenance and backup prevention tips are among some of the top online searches.
+Septic service companies are in high demand, more people are home adding materials to the systems’ limited capacity, and high amounts of disinfectants are being used; all of which, are putting home septic systems to the test.
+Thankfully, there are many proactive measures you can take to prevent an untimely backup.

 - Recognize your septic system is a biological system.
 Septic systems are functioning ecosystems filled with living microorganisms.
 These microorganisms work to keep your septic systems clear by breaking down human waste and toilet paper.

 - Be mindful of the disinfectants, sanitizers, house cleaners, and chemicals.
 Highly concentrated bleach products, other disinfectants, and strong chemical-based drain cleaners can be harmful to septic biology.
 Septic system biology tends to be overexposed to harsh chemicals through the improper disposal of toxic chemistries such as engine oil and paint cleaners, as well as the overuse of strong chemical products.

 - Only flush human waste and toilet paper.
 Much too often, wipes, sanitary napkins, feminine hygiene products, and even cat litter are flushed down toilets.
 These unwanted materials plus others, such as socks, shredded t-shirts, and rags, are discovered in septic systems.
 No matter the quality of the system, these items present challenges that will wreak havoc on your septic system.